BILL'S

 Courtesy of Cho Lee

-Richard Buzzi ran both a Hurricane [above] and his much
+Richard Buzzi ran both a Hurricane [above] and

 More famous Camaro in the division.